timotejroiko/astrobot-docs/README.md

 ### Openchart

 This command loads a saved chart in its original state, exactly as it was when it was saved.
-It is essentially a shortcut for `--preset=original` but it can only open saved charts and doesnt support additional options.
+It is essentially a shortcut for `--preset=original`, it can only open saved charts and doesnt support additional options.
 For example:

 * `.openchart daniel` - show daniel's chart in its original state